opennorth/represent-boundaries/README.md

 # Represent Boundaries

-Represent Boundaries is a web service allowing you to easily perform queries on geographic boundaries.
+Represent Boundaries is a web API allowing you to easily perform queries on geographic boundaries.
 For example:

 * Submit a latitude and longitude to find the administrative area that contains it
 * Render a map of school districts in your region
 * Find boundaries that intersect or touch another boundary

-Represent Boundaries provides a command-line tool to easily load geospatial data into the API.
-It's a Django app that's easy to integrate into your own project or to deploy on its own as an independent web service.
+Represent Boundaries is a Django app that's easy to integrate into your own project or to deploy on its own as an independent web service.
+It uses a simple file format to control how data is loaded into the API, and it provides a command-line tool to easily manage data.

 Notable uses include: